-By partial transposition method, it can be easily verified that the state $\rho_{1}$ is an entangled state.
+The negative value of $Tr(W_{2}\rho_{1})$ indicates that the state $\rho_{1}$ is entangled.
 Also it can be calculated that the singlet fraction of $\rho_{1}$ is $\frac{1}{2}$.
 Since $F^{max}(\rho_{1})=\frac{1}{2}$ so it can be concluded that the state $\rho_{1}$ is not useful as a resource state for teleportation.
 But it is known that all entangled two-qubit mixed states are useful for teleportation.
 Hence, the inference from singlet fraction that the state $\rho_{1}$ is not useful as a resource state for teleportation is not correct.
-Let us now apply corollary-1 to detect whether the state $\rho_{1}$ is useful for teleportation.
+Let us now apply corollary 1 to detect whether the state $\rho_{1}$ is useful for teleportation.
 To this end, let us calculate the eigenvalues of $\rho_{1}$ and they are given by \{0.5858,0.4142,0,0\}.
-The maximum eigenvalue found out to be $\lambda_{max}(\rho_{1})=0.5858$.
-Since $\lambda_{max}(\rho_{1})>1/2$ so we can conclude that the state $\rho_{1}$ is useful for teleportation.\\ \textbf{Example-2:} Let us take a quantum state from $3\otimes 3$ dimensional Hilbert space described by the density matrix $\rho_{2}$
+The maximum eigenvalue is found out to be $\lambda_{max}(\rho_{1})=0.5858$.
+Since $\lambda_{max}(\rho_{1})>1/2$, we can conclude that the state $\rho_{1}$ is useful for teleportation.